6 Day Great Smoky Mountains Itinerary With Easy Hikes, Lodging and Local Tips

 Day 3- Enjoy a hike to an old schoolhouse and historic homestead before enjoying a picnic and swim at Metcalf Bottoms Picnic Area.

-Day 4- Day 4 would need to be on a Wednesday to take advantage of car-free biking, so you might need to switch up the days in the itinerary to make this work.
-Today is an early morning, because you want to be at Cades Cove by 8am at the latest.
+Day 4- Day 4 would need to be on a Wednesday to take advantage of car-free biking in Cades Cove, so you might need to switch up the days in the itinerary to make this work.
+After biking, enjoy a short hike to the nearby John Oliver Cabin.

 Day 5- No trip to the Smokies is complete without a day tubing on the Little River.
 In the afternoon, Tuckaleechee Caverns is a fun place to spend a few hours in the cool temperature of the caves.
 Both of these activities take place in the heart of Townsend, so you will be close to restaurants and facilities.